 While I cannot recall the precise order of my initial reading of C. S. Lewis’s books, I do know that his science fiction offerings must have been near the beginning.
 First, I have always loved science fiction; second, the realization that a Christian author wrote such things had to have piqued my interest.
 It’s possible The Screwtape Letters came first, but I had to have read what is commonly called “The Space Trilogy” during that same period.
-I, along with many others, prefer the call them “The Ransom Trilogy” after the main character, and also because the very name “Ransom” looks toward what Christ did for us on the Cross.
+I, along with many others, prefer to call them “The Ransom Trilogy” after the main character, and also because the very name “Ransom” looks toward what Christ did for us on the Cross.

 In my university Lewis course, I always include the final installment, That Hideous Strength, but have always felt that I am cheating my students by not requiring all three of the books.
 Given the nature of the course, however, which is a quest to expose students to all types of Lewis’s writings, I had to choose only one.